Paul L. Choi

 In the corporate finance area, he has represented issuers and underwriters on dozens of private and public equity and debt offerings.
 These capital markets transactions have included a variety of initial public offerings, including subsidiary or “carve-out” offerings in the energy, technology, financial services and real estate sectors, and other acquisition financing transactions.
 His practice also includes private equity and debt offerings, Rule 144A transactions, and high yield debt, equity derivative and hybrid securities offerings.
 For example, he represented Caterpillar Inc. in $4.5 billion of public offerings to finance its acquisition of Bucyrus International, Inc.

-Mr. Choi was named by Crain’s Chicago Business in its annual “40 Under 40” list of leading Chicago area business executives and professionals.
+Paul was named by Crain’s Chicago Business in its annual “40 Under 40” list of leading Chicago area business executives and professionals.
 He is included in the Corporate/M&A section of Chambers Global: The World’s Leading Lawyers for Business - The Client’s Guide and Chambers USA: The World’s Leading Lawyers for Business - The Client’s Guide in Illinois.
-Mr. Choi has been recognized in The International Who's Who Legal: Mergers & Acquisitions, and is also a recommended lawyer for mergers and acquisitions work by Global Counsel 3000.
-Additionally, Mr. Choi has been recommended by Legal 500 for Capital Markets: debt offerings and M&A: large deals.
+He has been recognized in The International Who's Who Legal: Mergers & Acquisitions, and is also a recommended lawyer for mergers and acquisitions work by Global Counsel 3000.
+Additionally, Paul has been recommended by The Legal 500 for Capital Markets: debt offerings and M&A: large deals.
 He is also recognized in The Best Lawyers in America for Corporate Governance Law, Corporate Law and M&A Law.

 - Past President of the Harvard Club of Chicago